daniel-thompson/tiny-manager/README.md

 although will be larger if there is any USB communication or modem device installed (for example an unused 3G modem).

-Type +help+ to get a list of available commands.
+Type `help` to get a list of available commands.
 On STM32F1 platforms the commands available are:

-- +echo+ - test command that echos back its input
+- `echo` - test command that echos back its input
-- +id+ - reports a unique device serial number (the same number is also reported as the USB serial number)
+- `id` - reports a unique device serial number (the same number is also reported as the USB serial number)
-- +help+ - shows a list of commands
+- `help` - shows a list of commands
-- +led+ - manipulate the LED on the board (for testing, takes the same arguments as the relay command)
+- `led` - manipulate the LED on the board (for testing, takes the same arguments as the relay command)
-- +reboot+ - reboot into DFU mode to allows a firmware upgrade (firmware upgrade mode can also be triggered by resetting the board whilst leaving it plugged into the host)
+- `reboot` - reboot into DFU mode to allows a firmware upgrade (firmware upgrade mode can also be triggered by resetting the board whilst leaving it plugged into the host)
-- +relay1+ to +relay8+ - can be used to turn the relay
+- `relay1` to `relay8` - can be used to turn the relay
   on or off as well as toggling its state or sending a 1 second pulse
-- +version+ - reports firmware version and build date
+- `version` - reports firmware version and build date
-- +uptime+ - show time since power on
+- `uptime` - show time since power on

 udev rules
 ----------